Oishani/Machine-Learning-Projects/README.md

-~10 mini projects in machine learning
+# ~10 mini projects in machine learning

+## 1. Introduction to Supervised Learning using Iris data

+In this project, I use Logistic Regression, K-Nearest Neighbors algorithm, and the Support Vector Machine algorithm to analyze iris data.

+## 2. Introduction to Unsupervised Learning using K-Means Clustering

+In this project, I implement the K-Means Clustering algorithm using self-generated data.

-## 1. Board Game Review Prediction
+## 3. Board Game Review Prediction

 Reviews can make or break a product; as a result, many companies take drastic measures to ensure that their product receives good reviews.
 When it comes to board games, reviews and word-of-mouth are everything.
 In this project, I use a **linear regression** model as well as a **random forest regressor** model to predict the average review a board game will receive based on characteristics such as minimum and maximum number of players, playing time, complexity, etc.